levilindsey/squared-away/README.md

 -------

-This web app is built on HTML5, CSS3, node, express, and mongodb.
+The technology stack for this web app includes: HTML5, CSS3, node, express, mongodb, stylus, jade, angular, underscore, mocha, should.

 You can see the app running at www.jackieandlevi.com/squaredaway.